hkirat/Algorithmic-Resources/README.md

 A Curated list of Topic wise Theory and Questions to Get You Started On Competitive Coding.

+*Inspired by the [awesome](https://github.com/sindresorhus/awesome) list thing.
+You might also like to read complete [awesome-list](https://github.com/sindresorhus/awesome).*

 ### Contributing
 Kindly Go Through [Contribution Guidelines](https://github.com/hkirat/awesome-competitive-coding/blob/master/CONTRIBUTING.md) First.